settlemint/docs/docs/using-platform/1_add-a-network-to-an-application.md

 1. **Select the protocol** of your choice and click **Continue**.
 2. Choose a **network name** and a **node name**.
 Use names that are easily recognizable in your dashboards.
 If you are joining a public network, you do not need to provide a network name.

-:::info Note
+:::info

-Your network requires at least 1 validating node to be operational.
+Note that your network requires at least 1 validating node to be operational.
 We will deploy 1 validating node to your network initially.
 You can [add more nodes](2_add-a-node-to-a-network.md) later.

 :::